August 16, 2016

 Adult seat belt use is also directly related to properly restrained children.
 A national study of fatal crashes found that when adult drivers used a seat belt, children riding with them were restrained 94 percent of the time.
 If an adult driver was not using a seat belt, child restraint use decreased to 30 percent.

 Douglas County Public Schools will reach out through the district’s mobile app, Sky Ridge Medical Center and other HealthONE hospitals throughout the Denver Metro will increase outreach to hospital staff and patients, and South Metro Safety Foundation will continue grassroots community outreach through young-adult seat belt safety education programming.
 CDOT will also run televised seat belt safety PSAs throughout the state.
-These PSA’s are available at: bit.ly/beltless2016 or bit.ly/BewareBeltlessCreative
+These PSA’s are available on our Dropbox page

 Speakers at the event included Tracy Sherman, Board President of the South Metro Safety Foundation; Dr. Amy Johnson, Pediatric Emergency Medicine Physician at Sky Ridge Medical Center; and three students from Chaparral High School that developed a teen driving safety campaign last year.

-Parents and children can learn more at skyridgemedcenter.com/service/beware-of-the-beltless.
+Parents and children can learn more at our Beware of the Beltless page.

 The Beware of the Beltless campaign launched this year to address a seat belt crisis in Colorado — the 15 percent of Coloradans who don’t buckle up represent over half of the 2015 passenger vehicle fatalities.
 The campaign raises awareness about exactly how an unbuckled person poses a risk to themselves, other people in the vehicle, and even those outside the vehicle.
 Learn more about Beware of the Beltless at Colorado DOT's Beware of the Beltless page.